On Onboard LiDAR-based Flying Object Detection: Introduction

-Inspired by our solution to the MBZIRC 2020 competition which was one of the only four successful approaches and scored second place \cite{vrba_ras2022}, we propose a new method to address the detection problem.
-The proposed method relies on a \ac{LiDAR} sensor placed onboard the interceptor \ac{UAV} and has already been employed in practice for implementation of the prototype \ac{AAIS} platform Eagle.One\footnote{\href{https://eagle.one}{\url{eagle.one}}} (pictured in Fig.~\ref{fig:eagle_catch}) that is capable of autonomously eliminating a flying target.
+Inspired by our solution to the MBZIRC 2020 competition, which was one of the four successful approaches and scored second place \cite{vrba_ras2022}, we propose a new method to address the detection problem.
+The proposed method relies on a \ac{LiDAR} sensor placed on board the interceptor \ac{UAV} and has already been employed in implementation of the prototype \ac{AAIS} platform Eagle.One\footnote{\href{https://eagle.one}{\url{https://eagle.one}}, \href{https://mrs.felk.cvut.cz/projects/eagle-one}{\url{https://mrs.felk.cvut.cz/projects/eagle-one}}} (pictured in Fig.~\ref{fig:eagle_catch}), which is capable of autonomously eliminating a flying target~\cite{pliska2024towards}.
 It is also suitable for general multi-robot applications where relative localization of the robots is required as evidenced by its deployment in a cooperative \ac{UAV} navigation scenario in our previous work \cite{pritzl2022icuas}.